excellarateinc/voyage-api-java/README.md

   - Industry accepted language coding standards
   - Best practices when developing within the code base
   - See our [Development Team Standards](#development-team-standards)
+  - To ensure that all developers are adhering to pre-defined coding guidelines we are using 'codeNarc' plugin to check for violations within the groovy files.
+The build will be marked as failed if the violations breach acceptable limit.
+Please see the build.gradle for the acceptable violation limits.

 ### System Administrators
 * __Deploy Instructions__